On the cosmology dependence of the cluster weak-lensing mass bias: Methodology

 \subsection{Weak-lensing mass fit}

 In the final step of the analysis, we fit the parametric lensing model defined in Sect.~\ref{sec:theory} to the measured reduced tangential shear profiles to infer a weak-lensing mass for each halo projection.
 We recompute the critical surface mass density $\Sigma_\mathrm{crit}$ for each snapshot and for each cosmology, so that the cosmology-dependent change of angular diameter distances is accounted for.
-Then, following Eq.~\eqref{eq:reduced_shear} and assuming the NFW mass profile and a model for the halo concentration, we compute the model profile $g_\mathrm{t}^\mathrm{model}(R, M_\mathrm{WL})$ as a function of lensing mass $M_\mathrm{WL}$.
+Then, following Eq.~\eqref{eq:reduced_shear} and assuming the NFW mass profile and a selection of models for the halo concentration (see Sec.~\ref{sec:results}), we compute the model profile $g_\mathrm{t}^\mathrm{model}(R, M_\mathrm{WL})$ as a function of lensing mass $M_\mathrm{WL}$.

 We restrict our analysis to the radial range